silviamaggi/smd-com/_posts/2021-05-31-learning-to-draw.md

 {% include pattern-figure.html image="/assets/images/superimposed-lines_2.jpg" caption="The second page filled with lines and curves.
 I was able to start each superimposed line with more precision: I felt less anxious, and took more time to focus on my task" width="1280" height="960" %}

 This journey is going to be long.
 And it feels like it’s been designed that way.
-It doesn’t have to be a solo adventure though, as there is a [Patreon](https://patreon.com/uncomfortable){:target="_blank" rel="noopener"} page where to get feedback from the instructor and teaching assistant, as well as active communities on [Reddit (known as ArtsFundamentals)](https://reddit.com/r/ArtFundamentals){:target="_blank" rel="noopener"} and [Discord](https://discord.gg/FtSS4hhqSu){:target="_blank" rel="noopener"}.
+It doesn’t have to be a solo adventure though, as there is a [Patreon](https://patreon.com/uncomfortable){:target="_blank" rel="noopener" title="Go to Drawabox's Patreon page"} page where to get feedback from the instructor and teaching assistant, as well as active communities on [Reddit (known as ArtsFundamentals)](https://reddit.com/r/ArtFundamentals){:target="_blank" rel="noopener" title="Go to Drawabox's subreddit"} and [Discord](https://discord.gg/FtSS4hhqSu){:target="_blank" rel="noopener" title="Open Drawabox on Discord"}.

 ## What I wish to achieve